bondiolipietro/takeblip-git-api-expressjs/README.md

 # Take Blip Git Repos API

----

 A REST API that returns github repositories, it works integrated with a ChatBot builded at TakeBlip platform.
-The API makes all requests over 'https://api.github.com/repos/takenet/', so it only returns repositories of Takenet org.
+The API makes all requests over https://api.github.com/repos/takenet/, so it only returns repositories of Takenet org.
+The API was deployed to Heroku and can be accessed on https://takeblip-git-api-expressjs.herokuapp.com/.

 ## Installation